citusdata/citus_docs/develop/api_metadata.rst

 Citus provides ``citus_stat_statements`` for stats about how queries are being executed, and for whom.
 It's analogous to (and can be joined with) the `pg_stat_statements <https://www.postgresql.org/docs/current/static/pgstatstatements.html>`_ view in PostgreSQL which tracks statistics about query speed.

-This view can trace queries to originating tenants in a multi-tenant application, which helps for deciding when to do :ref:`tenant_isolation`.

 +----------------+--------+---------------------------------------------------------+
 | Name           | Type   | Description                                             |
 +================+========+=========================================================+